kylep/kyle.pericak.com/content/posts/how-this-site-works/build-pelican-image-gcr.md

 - [Variables Available in cloudbuild.yaml](https://cloud.google.com/cloud-build/docs/configuring-builds/substitute-variable-values)
 - [cloud-builder/docker Source Code on GitHub](ttps://github.com/GoogleCloudPlatform/cloud-builders/tree/master/docker)

-In my cloudbuild file, there are two keys: steps and images.
+There are two keys: `steps` and `images`.

+The `steps:` key contains a list of tasks to be executed by cloud-builder.
-The `steps:` key uses `cloud-builders/docker` to invoke a `docker build` command.
-It builds from the `Dockerfile` and tags the image.
+This file contains one task, which uses the `cloud-builders/docker` docker imageto invoke a `docker build` command.
+The docker build command works like the usual docker client would - it builds from the `Dockerfile` and tags the image.
 The variable `$PROJECT_ID` is subtituted with the GCP project's ID when cloud-build runs.

-The `images:` key defines which images to push to the Google Container Registry.
-In this case, it pushes the just-built container.
+The `images:` key defines a list of images to push to the Google Container Registry.
+In this case, it pushes the new pelican container.

 ## Build & Push the Image to GCR